 Complete sterility is not really possible to attain, but the closer you get to it, the less time and money you’ll spend on pest management.
 Floors should be mopped every day and corners should be vacuumed weekly, if not more frequently.
 Employees can wear special shoes while on site that don’t leave the premises, or they can stand in a shallow bleach solution when they enter the site to clean off the bottoms of their shoes.

-One of my consulting clients, Medicine Man of Denver, hires a janitorial company to come in after hours every day and run floor-cleaning machines throughout the location.
-They keep the site beautifully clean all the time, and besides minimizing pest problems, the obvious state of above-average cleanliness lends itself to worker pride and a great first impression that visitors have when they come for weekly tours.
+One of my consulting clients hires a janitorial company to come in after hours every day and run floor-cleaning machines throughout the location.
+They keep the site beautifully clean all the time, and besides minimizing pest problems, the obvious state of above-average cleanliness they maintain lends itself to worker pride and a great first impression that visitors have when they come in for weekly tours.

 Documentation - Business Plans, SOPs, Tracking Systems, R&D

 Site Design - Floor plans, Room Subdivisions, Ease of Access and Use